ghadeerga/ghadeerga.github.io/_posts/2020-07-12-How-to-write-a-good-bacteria-culture-of-microbiology-report.md

 4. No salmonella and shigela isolated: in stool sample for adult

-5. No Salmonella and Shigela and Enteropathogenic Escherichia coli  isolated: in stool sample for children
+5. No Salmonella, Shigela and Enteropathogenic Escherichia coli  isolated: in stool sample for children